 The Contractor shall be responsible for all stormwater permit requirements in the CDPS-SCP.
-This includes the maintenance of all BMPs and seeded/landscaped areas until final stabilization has been achieved, all temporary BMPs have been removed, and there is no potential for erosion.
+This includes the maintenance of all BMPscontrol measures and seeded/landscaped areas until final stabilization has been achieved, all temporary BMPscontrol measures have been removed, and there is no potential for erosion.
 The Contractor shall review and incorporate the latest requirements from CDOT for erosion and sediment control and according to other requirements in the Contract.